geoserver/geoserver/doc/en/user/source/styling/workshop/mbstyle/polygon.rst

    The property **text-anchor** provides two numbers expressing how a label is aligned with respect to the centroid.
 Adjusting the **text-anchor** is the recommended approach to positioning your labels.

 #.
-Using the **anchor** property we can center our labels with respect to geometry centroid.
+Using the **text-anchor** property we can center our labels with respect to geometry centroid.

    To align the center of our label we select "center" below: